 An endless variety of interpretations

-Revelation 9 is a highly-visual apocalyptic vision and thus, produces an endless variety of unusual interpretations.
-One popular interpretation proposes the “star” is a human celebrity or ruler who’s popularity has been taken away (he “falls to earth”).
-The fallen star then opens a repository and releases a horde of locusts which to some people, sound eerily like the description of a military helicopter (at least in the eyes of John who would be unfamiliar with a modern helicopter) – stinging tails: the tail rotor at the end of the tail boom, human-like faces: the pilots in the cockpit, crown-like objects on their head: the main rotor blade, and iron-like breastplates: the armored body of a military copter.
+Revelation 9 is a highly visual apocalyptic vision and, thus, produces an endless variety of unusual interpretations.
+One popular interpretation proposes the “star” is a human celebrity or ruler whose popularity has been taken away (he “falls to earth”).
+The fallen star then opens a repository and releases a horde of locusts, which to some people, sound eerily like the description of a military helicopter (at least in the eyes of John, who would be unfamiliar with a modern helicopter) – stinging tails: the tail rotor at the end of the tail boom, human-like faces: the pilots in the cockpit, crown-like objects on their head: the main rotor blade, and iron-like breastplates: the armored body of a military copter.

 The science and history behind the story